 But Relationships Do End

 A fundamental premise of ethical relationships is that all relationships are consensual.
 That means people are free to enter relationships without coercion and free to end relationships that are not meeting their needs.
 An ethical relationship is one where nobody feels compelled to stay against their will.

-‘I’m a home maker not a home breaker.
-It’s in my nature.’ said my friend.
-‘I could never live the life you do knowing the repercussions that it might have on my children.’
+'I'm a home maker not a home breaker.
+It's in my nature.' said my mother.
+'I could never live the life you do knowing the repercussions that it might have on my children.'

 'Your choice has brought you many lessons.
 I understand it and I respect it.'
 I said 'But we must all do what we believe is best for our own journeys and our children.